diamondspacering/podfic-tracker-database/todos/sections.md

     - make everything as reusable as possible w/ columns, etc.
   - [ ] Parts table
   - [ ] Podfic table
+    - [x] make sure sections update properly, can update inline appropriately, etc.
   - [ ] Smaller resources/content tables
 - [ ] Test all types of podfic
-- [ ] Figure out what's going on w/ section status
+- [x] Figure out what's going on w/ section status
   - Lowkey maybe sections should have status but NOT chapters.
 Chapters should be. like. vestigial atp.
   - Like if you have chapters_split then you kinda want to be able to track where you're at in them!
     - but then top level chapters do you wanna know...no you don't. idiot.
   - then just a completesChapter flag in recording sessions that shows different text if it's chapter/section/part
 - [ ] Length color scale not working on chapter tables
-- [ ] Chapter tables freezing
+- [x] Chapter tables freezing
+  - ok so podfic table is fine everythings just evil
+  - yeah it was the classic reference value default value rerendering infinitely